 Journey with Dante beyond the dark wood as part of The Divine Comedy: Dante's Journey to Freedom, a new massive open online course created by Georgetown University in partnership with edX.
 Lead instructor, Professor Frank Ambrosio, has worked closely with The Center for New Designs in Learning and Scholarship at Georgetown University to design an innovative online platform for deep reading, MyDante, that encourages readers to experience the poem as a journey that is both profoundly personal and meaningfully shared.

-This course, offered in three modules and taught by Professor Frank Ambrosio, will help students know themselves in their own historical, personal, and spiritual contexts as they journey toward a richer understanding of their freedom, identity and responsibility as a person.
+This self-paced course taught by Professor Frank Ambrosio, will help students know themselves in their own historical, personal, and spiritual contexts as they journey toward a richer understanding of their freedom, identity and responsibility as a person.

 At the beginning, Dante encounters the universal experience you may already be familiar with—that dizzying length of time when you find yourself lost and unable to find the right path.
 Dante's descent into hell leads to the point of Dante's conversion when he recognizes his need for forgiveness.